cwbowron/BCE/README.md

 fan of Lisp so I wrote it in that.
 Then, again I wanted it to be faster so I rewrote it in C.  Then for an AI course project, I added learning to the C version.
 The result has evolved into what you will find in this archive.
+It is alternatively known as BACE (Bowron-Abernethy Chess Engine [for Rob Abernethy, who was my AI project partner]) or BCE (Boo's Chess Engine).
+Either works for me.

 BCE was the basis for [pspChess](https://github.com/cwbowron/pspchess), an open-source chess game for the PlayStation Portable.

 * [Project Proposal Presentation](doc/BACE_proposal.ppt)
 * [Final Presentation](doc/BACE_final_presentation.ppt)
 * [Project Paper](doc/BACE.pdf)

-This program is alternatively known as BACE (Bowron-Abernethy Chess Engine [for Rob Abernethy, who was my AI project partner]) or BCE (Boo's Chess Engine).
-Either works for me.

 BCE has played games on freechess.org under two accounts:
 * BACE - for the engine with learning